The teaching screening process at Murdoch

 Success and confidence in this SimLab experience will enable you to progress in your course.
 You will be informed of your results within two working days.
 There is no cost for an initial SimLab evaluation.

-Conclude by asking a question(s) to confirm student understanding of the information discussed, and summarising the key points.
+- Conclude by asking a question(s) to confirm student understanding of the information discussed, and summarising

 Book your session